MJoergen/formal/fetch/README.md

 ```
 f_wb_stable : assert always {wb_stb_o and wb_stall_i and not dc_valid_i and not rst_i} |=> {stable(wb_stb_o) and stable(wb_addr_o)};
 ```
-The only exception is reset.
 Here we allow the Master to abort the current wishbone transaction in case `dc_valid_i` is asserted.

-Finally, we prevent the Slave from ACK'ing when there is no outstanding request:
+Finally, we prevent the Slave from asserting `ACK` when there is no outstanding
+request:
 ```
 f_wb_ack_pending : assume always {wb_ack_i} |-> {f_wb_req_count > 0};
 ```